-The many movements and trends that have revolutionized the modern living standards are defined by different properties and purposes.
-This article will discuss several of the more popular green building techniques used in both residential and commercial applications and will explain the differences between them.
+The various movements and trends that have revolutionized contemporary living standards are characterized by different properties and goals.
+This article will discuss several of the most popular green building techniques and describe their differences.

-Let's start with LEED – Leadership in Energy and Environmental Design, is a rating system that was developed by the USGBC (United States Green Building Council) in order to assess the environmental performance of buildings, homes, and other types of construction.
-This movement was initiated in order to increase the amount of sustainable building in America.
+Let's start with the LEED standard - LEED (Leadership in Energy and Environmental Design) is a standardization system created by the United States Green Building Council (USGBC) to assess the environmental performance of buildings, houses and buildings. other types of construction.
+Initially, this movement was launched with the goal of increasing awareness of high environmental quality buildings in America.

 The LEED Points System

-By using a point system, LEED will give points for positive considerations within the building’s design characteristics and will reward each aspect with a specific amount of points.
-LEED does not focus on final energy performance as part of the points system, and focus more on the materials used for the project.
-For final assessment, LEED has four levels of certification which is determined by the final amount of points that the project was given: Certified, Silver, Gold and Platinum.
+LEED uses a points system for positive considerations when designing buildings and rewards each aspect with a specific amount of points.
+The point system used in LEED does not take into account the final energy efficiency of a building and instead focuses on the materials used for the project.
+For the final evaluation, LEED has four levels of certification, based on the total number of points earned by the project: Certified, Silver, Gold and Platinum.

-The concept of Net Zero Energy building is one that is based on producing as much energy as one consumes over the course of a year.
-The goal of this type of Green Building is to minimize the amount of energy used by using energy efficient products and a sustainable infrastructure.
-Net Zero Building is fairly new and is still building its platform, but the concept differs from LEED due to the fact that the assessment is done by measuring the amount of renewable energy overtime rather than giving points to systems that may work, but in the long run will not provide the same amount of energy savings overtime.
+The concept of autonomous building (Net Zero Energy) is based on the principle that the building produces all the energy it needs in a year.
+The objective of this type of green building is to reduce the amount of energy used by using energy-efficient products and a sustainable infrastructure.
+The standalone building standard is relatively new and its platform continues to evolve.
+Its concept differs from the LEED standard in that its evaluation is done by measuring the amount of renewable energy over time, rather than assigning points to systems that can work, but in the long run will not offer as much energy savings.

-It has been proven that fiberglass windows have helped save homeowners money even from the first several months post installation.
-Fibertec’s fiberglass windows have some of the top energy ratings in the industry and u-values as low as 0.13, being a great option for net zero energy building.
+It has been proven that fiberglass windows help their homeowners save money, even in the first few months after their installation.
+Fibertec fiberglass windows have some of the best energy ratings in the industry and U values as low as 0.13, making them an excellent option for freestanding buildings.

 Passive House Construction